Managing your personal finances is an important task. However, lifestyle inflation can make it more difficult to keep your finances on track.

 6. Find friends with the same goals

-Social scientists have found a link that connects our closest friends to our own personality and decision making.
+Our friends do influence our buying habits.
 That means that keeping up with the Joneses is a real phenomenon!
-You can be easily tempted to overspend if all of your friends are.
+You can be easily tempted to spend extra money if all of your friends are.

 The best way to combat this is to find friends that don’t make you feel like you have to spend more just to keep up.
 Of course, you shouldn’t cut out people you care about over their spending habits.

 But consider having a frank conversation about your financial goals and why they won’t see you stretching your budget to ‘keep up’.